moumot/K-Means/README.md

 # K-Means
 K-Means classification algorithm implemented in Python to cluster the unclustered dataset based on certain criteria.
+The criteria includes:

-The criteria includes 1. user specified number of clusters for K-Means algorithm,
+1. user specified number of clusters for K-Means algorithm

 2. the maximum number of iterations for the algorithm

 3. the epsilon value (change of the sum of the distance from the centroids between iterations)

 ## Instruction